openstack-archive/dragonflow/doc/source/specs/vlan_networking.rst

 controller will install broadcast flows on OVS like this:
 1.Table=L2_Lookup,
 Match: metadata=network_id, dl_dst=01:00:00:00:00:00/01:00:00:00:00:00,
-Actions:  resubmit(,EGRESSTABLE), load_reg7=port_unique_key,resubmit(,EGRESSTABLE)
+Actions: resubmit(,EGRESSTABLE), load_reg7=port_unique_key,
+resubmit(,EGRESSTABLE)

 2.Table=Egress_Table,
 Match: metadata=network_id,
 Actions:mod_vlan=vlan_id,output:path_br_1

 If this port is not the first one, controller only updates the first flow above.

 Remote Port
 ~~~~~~~~~~~